Our Environment Deserves a Second Chance, Too

 Goodwill of San Francisco, San Mateo and Marin

 Goodwill Gives Reusable Items a Second Life and People a Second Chance

-When you donate goods to Goodwill, whatever we can’t sell in our stores, we sell in in bulk through our aftermarket business and outlet stores.
+When you donate goods to Goodwill, whatever we can’t sell in our stores, we sell in bulk through our aftermarket business and outlet stores.
 This serves two goals—bringing in additional income to fund our programs and reducing the impact on the Bay Area landfill.

 Our commitment to the environment extends even further.
-We are training workers for 21st century jobs that are environmentally conscious, such as recycling computers in our ReCompute program, in which Goodwill employees learn how to refurbish and disassemble computers and electronics into their component parts and then sell them at in our stores or on our e-commerce site.
+We are training workers for 21st century jobs that are environmentally conscious, such as recycling computers in our ReCompute program, in which Goodwill employees learn how to refurbish and disassemble computers and electronics into their component parts and then sell them in our stores or on our e-commerce site.